 The opening of the Vision says: The Geelong College is a community of learners who, with courage, strive to develop a love of and capacity for life-long learning.
 We embrace a diversity of learners and are aspirational in our goals for ourselves and others.
 All of us in this community - teachers, parents and students alike - long to demonstrate the value we place on learning: it facilitates a satisfying life, filled with meaning, purpose and accomplishment, in whatever field we choose to work.

 Our Vision for Learning is influenced by a number of approaches.
 We see every learner as unique and having enormous capacity.
 Developed collaboratively by our teaching staff, our programs from Early Learning through to Year 12 embrace aspects of the Teaching for Understanding framework of Wiggins and McTighe, Reggio Emilia, experiential and constructivist learning philosophies and many national and international curricula frameworks including the Australian and Victorian Curricula and the International Baccalaureate.

-It provides a broad framework for the development of learning experiences that invite students to thrive in the global economies of today and tomorrow.
-Increasingly, for students to be active contributors to their world, they must learn not just subject knowledge, or so called “21st century” skills, but also the most fundamental aspect of a modern education, learning how to learn.
+A living and dynamic document, this Vision for Learning describes the knowledge, behaviours and capabilities students develop in order to engage with a rapidly evolving future.
+It provides a broad framework for learning experiences that invite students to thrive in and drive the global economies of today and tomorrow.
+Increasingly, for students to be active contributors to their world, they must learn not just subject knowledge, or even so-called “soft skills”, but also the most fundamental aspect of a modern education: learning how to learn.